derFreemaker/laub/mind.md

 Also keeping a standard like init, build, package or deploy.
 Best is to make a Step system which you can add steps to and create relative steps, meaning a step can a have step before it and after.
+We want to show those indented in an action graph.

 ### Arguments
 Since commands can have arguments or flags we need a way to parse them out.